cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 {{!I-D.davidson-pp-protocol}}.
 Verifiable POPRFs have also been used for password-protected secret sharing schemes such as that of {{JKK14}}.

-This document introduces a POPRF protocol built upon prime-order groups.
+This document introduces a POPRF protocol built upon prime-order groups based on {{TCRSTW21}}.
 The protocol supports optional verifiability with the addition of a non-interactive zero knowledge proof (NIZK).
 This proof demonstrates correctness of the computation, using a known public key that serves as a commitment to the server's private